Park District plans for “improvements”

 Still pending also is the initial complaint filed by the Plaintiffs in the US District Court in April (months before the City turned over the site in Jackson Park to the Foundation).
 That suit focuses on specific lapses in the conduct of the federal reviews of the proposed changes to Jackson Park and in particular the failure to conduct a full Environmental Impact Statement as would usually be standard for a project of this scale.
 Recently the plaintiffs have also requested that they be allowed to file an amended complaint that would add two causes of action associated with an alleged failure to comply with the Master Agreement between the Obama Foundation and the City.
 That Agreement requires that certain financial thresholds be met by the Foundation in regards to the cost of the OPC construction (a cost that continues to be revised upward, now $700 million) and to the funding of an endowment for long-term maintenance and operation of the OPC.
 The district court has set a briefing schedule on that request which stretches into January 2022.

 THANK YOU FOR YOUR DONATIONS!

-have recently offered financial support.
-As always, we welcome your support.
-Checks made out to Jackson Park Watch can be sent to Jackson Park Watch, P.O.
-Box
+- You can contribute via checks made out to Jackson Park Watch sent directly to Jackson Park Watch, P.O.
+Box 15302, Chicago 60615.